Scurry-Rosser Independent School District

 Scurry-Rosser Independent School District is a school district based in Scurry, Texas (USA).

 In addition to Scurry, the district serves the towns of Rosser, Cottonwood, and Grays Prairie in southwestern Kaufman County.

-In 2009, the school district was rated "recognized" by the Texas Education Agency.
+For the 2022–23 school year, the district was rated by the Texas Education Agency as follows: 84 (B) overall, 83 (B) for Student Achievement, 84 (B) for School Progress, and 85 (B) for Closing the Gaps.